caseyslaught/simple-arcgis-wrapper/README.md

 - ARCGIS_REFRESH_TOKEN
 - ARCGIS_CLIENT_ID
 - ARCGIS_USERNAME
+- ARCGIS_PASSWORD

-By running the tests you will incur a (very) small charge to your account.
+By running the tests you will incur a small charge to your account.

 ```
 python -m unittest tests/test*.py